Applying for RealMaths - Double MSc Degree Programme in Mathematics for Real World Applications

 Sponsor.
 University of L'Aquila.
 Office in charge: International Relations Office

 Number of scholarships.
-The number of scholarships allocated to our programme (RealMaths) has not been defined yet.
-However, we expect it to be max.
-15.
+The number of scholarships allocated to our programme has not been defined yet.
+However, consider that in 2023 our network has assigned 32 scholarships.

 How to apply?
 No additional application is required on your side.
-The University overall ranking (which will involve all the other UAQ international students) will be based on our own ranking.
-If you're selected, you will receive an award notification via email from the office in charge (international.students@univaq.it) typically in June-July.
-Contributions are expected to be paid by end of December 2023.
+The University's overall ranking (which will involve all the other UAQ international students) will be based on our ranking.
+If selected, you will receive an award notification via email from the office in charge (international.students@univaq.it) typically in June-July.
+Contributions are expected to be paid by the end of December 2024.

 Erasmus+ Grant support for Students Mobility for Study (KA131)